tgrosinger/md-advanced-tables/docs/formulas.md

 # Formulas in Markdown Tables

 One of the most exciting features this library adds (in my opinion) are formulas.
-The format for these fomulas is very similar to that used in [org-mode](https://orgmode.org/), though not quite as powerful.
+The format for these formulas is very similar to that used in [org-mode](https://orgmode.org/), though not quite as powerful.

 A brief overview of the features: